Winter weather and low temperatures can be a recipe for disaster, including black ice on the roadways.

 When driving on black ice, there is an extreme risk of skidding or losing traction.
 Motorists should be cautious when driving in temperatures that are below freezing in which black ice may be suspected.

-If a driver does not operate their vehicle according to the possibility of dangerous conditions on the roadway and they end up causing an accident, anyone else injured in the accident could file an injury claim.
+If a driver does not operate their vehicle according to the possibility of dangerous conditions on the roadway and they end up causing a wreck, anyone else injured in the black ice car accident could file an injury claim.

 Drivers must always keep in mind that there may potentially be icy patches on the roadway.
 This means that drivers should operate their vehicle at decreased speeds to prevent them from losing control.
 This is a part of defensive driving as drivers should always be aware of the conditions of the roadway and how to react.